ronanchen3/ronanchen3.github.io/_pages/about.md

 ## Receive the award of Graduate Academic Excellence Second-Class Scholarship of Shantou University, September 24, 2023

-Due to my excellent overall performance during graduate study, I was awarded the first-class academic excellence scholarship by our university, with an amount of RMB ¥7,000.
+Due to my excellent overall performance before enrollment., I was awarded the freshman scholarship by our university, with an amount of RMB ¥7,000.